 Obviously, pastry is bad enough.
 Add that particular confection of fruits in the centre and they should probably not be allowed within my vision.
 Definitely not within my reach.

 Somehow a pack of four managed to follow me to the checkout.

 I love mince pies.
 I bake

 the best good mince pies… or I used to when I had a house full of boys.
 I could bake two dozen every day and have nothing but crumbs before they were cold.
-Of course, living with just the small dog, I don’t bake any more except for special occasions.
+Living with just the small dog, I don’t bake any more except for special occasions.
 I couldn’t justify baking a dozen just for me… especially as I would only eat them.

-The thing is, while I am a firm believer in asking the universe , then allowing things to happen, I am also aware we need to do our part too.
+While I am a firm believer in asking the universe, then allowing things to happen, I am also aware we need to do our part too.
 So if I want good fortune for the next twelve months, I obviously need to eat enough mince pies.

 But how many do I need to eat?

-If the ratio of tradition is 1mince pie:1 month good fortune, I have no problem.
-If it is a weekly ratio, then 52 between here and Christmas seems do-able.
-Even I, however, would struggle with eating a dozen a day for a month…
+If the ratio of tradition is one mince pie for one month good fortune, I have no problem.
+If it is a weekly ratio, then 52 between here and Christmas seems a little much.
+Even I would struggle with eating over a dozen a day…